×

 What do expats in San Juan appreciate most about the local culture?

 "Expats in San Juan often appreciate the warm and welcoming nature of the local people.
 They are known for their hospitality and friendliness, making newcomers feel at home.
 The rich cultural heritage, which is reflected in the local festivals, music, dance, and art, is also highly appreciated.
 Expats enjoy the local cuisine, which is a blend of various influences and offers a wide range of flavors.
 They also appreciate the slower pace of life, which allows for a more relaxed lifestyle.
 The strong sense of community and family values in San Juan is something that expats often find endearing.
-Lastly, the natural beauty of the area, with its stunning landscapes and beaches, is a major draw for many expats," said one expat who made the move to San Juan.
+Lastly, the natural beauty of the area, with its stunning landscapes and beaches, is a major draw for many expats," remarked one expat who made the move to San Juan.

 What do expats find most challenging?